church-sg/cis-youth-hymnal-v2/README.md

 - 🔍 Search hymns by number, title or lyrics
 - ✨ Responsive layout for both Mobile and Desktop
 - 📖 "Flip" through hymns with previous/next buttons
-- ⏭️ Navigate directly to respective medleys from each hymn's page (Coming soon)
+- ⏭️ Navigate directly to respective medleys from each hymn's page (Coming Soon!)
 - 🌙 Option of Light/Dark mode (Coming Soon!)

 ## Tools/Dependencies